Welcome to Year 5

 Homework will consist of either maths, comprehension or a piece of work related to our Stargazers context.

-Reading books will be provided every Friday on Active Learn, online.
+Reading books will be provided on Active Learn, online.

 This academic year we will be providing your child with a weekly reading book online using their 'Active Learn' account.
 The children have been shown how to access the books and how to read it, and answer the comprehension questions that accompany it.
 Children are welcome to bring in books from home to read in school, but they will need to be kept in their school bag.
 Please encourage your child to read at home as much as possible whether it be books, comics or even instruction manuals!

 To increase pupils’ confidence in communicating clearly in Welsh with a variety of audiences including teachers, peers and familiar adults in everyday situations.